Salem Media Group: History

 In 2016, Salem Media Group continued to expand by acquiring the websites ChristianConcertAlerts.com, Historyonthenet.com and Authentichistory.com; as well as Mike Turner's line of investment products, including TurnerTrends.com; the Retirement Watch newsletter and website, Retirementwatch.com; and the King James Bible mobile application.
 Salem Media Group also acquired Mill City Press from Hillcrest Publishing Group, Inc.

 In July 2017, Salem Media Group merged DividendYieldHunter.com and transferred all content into DividendInvestor.com.

 In March 2019, political writer Raheem Kassam and lawyer Will Chamberlain purchased Human Events from Salem Media Group for $300,000.

 In early 2021, the company moved most operations from the former main operations city of Camarillo, California to Irving, Texas, the same location of their long-owned radio station KLTY.

 On November 8, 2023, Salem exited the Upstate market after it sold WGTK in Greenville, South Carolina and the Earth FM stations to the Educational Media Foundation, resulting in WGTK switching to the K-Love network and WRTH and WLTE switching to Air1 several days before.

 In December 2024, it was announced that the company had sold all remaining Christian Contemporary stations to the Educational Media Foundation.
 The move was intended to help the company repay debt to investors.
 Educational Media Foundation began operating the stations on February 1, 2025.

-In April 2025 Salem Media signed a deal with Donald Trump Jr. and Lara Trump that will see them both become stakeholders in the company.
-Salem Media acquired a 30 percent stake in MxM News, a mobile news aggregation app that is co-owned by Donald Trump Jr.
+In April 2025, Salem Media signed a deal with Donald Trump Jr. and Lara Trump that will see them both become stakeholders in the company.
+Salem Media acquired a 30 percent stake in MxM News, a mobile news aggregation app that is co-owned by Donald Trump Jr. In May 2026, the company was acquired by The Christian Community Foundation, Inc., doing business as WaterStone.